-To enter any of the sleep modes, the SE bit in SMCR must be written to logic one and a SLEEP instruction must be executed.
-The SM2, SM1, and SM0 bits in the SMCR Register select which sleep mode will be activated by the SLEEP instruction.
-See Table 8-2 on page 47 for a summary.
+To enter any of the five sleep modes, the SE bit in SMCR must be written to logic one and a SLEEP instruction must be executed.
+The SM2, SM1, and SM0 bits in the SMCR Register select which sleep mode (Idle, ADC Noise Reduction, Power-down, Power-save, or Standby) will be activated by the SLEEP instruction.
+See Table 8-1 for a summary.
 If an enabled interrupt occurs while the MCU is in a sleep mode, the MCU wakes up.
 The MCU is then halted for four cycles in addition to the start-up time, executes the interrupt routine, and resumes execution from the instruction following SLEEP.
 The contents of the Register File and SRAM are unaltered when the device wakes up from sleep.
 If a reset occurs during sleep mode, the MCU wakes up and executes from the Reset Vector.